Batman: Three Jokers: Plot

 Batman analyzes the Jokers, believing that one of these is the original and created the other two.
 Batman learns of Joe Chill's kidnapping and finds unsent apology letters to Bruce Wayne that the guilt-ridden Chill wrote long before he got sick.
 Batman, Batgirl, and Red Hood head to the condemned Monarch Theater as inside the letters Batman finds an invitation by the Joker.
 Inside they face The Criminal, who intends to turn Chill into the new Joker because of his role in the Dark Knight's creation.
 Batman saves Chill, who has learned his secret identity and thinks he would deserve it if he chose to take his life, but Batman forgives him.
 The Criminal is then suddenly shot in the head by The Comedian.

 Batman escorts the arrested Comedian (the real Joker) to Arkham Asylum.
 Jason approaches Barbara romantically, but she again rejects him.
 The Joker reveals he is aware of Batman and his allies' secret identities; he had convinced the other two Jokers that Joe Chill would make a perfect fourth one, understanding he would never be able to commit a crime more tragic than what Chill did to Bruce, and he alone wants to be Bruce's greatest pain until the day they die together, which was accomplished when Bruce forgave Chill.

 Jason leaves a letter for Barbara, where he confesses his love for her and is ready to abandon the Red Hood identity for good, if it means having a chance to be with her.
 Barbara never reads the letter, as it is collected by a janitor outside her apartment.
 In the aftermath, Bruce comforts Chill at his deathbed.
 Bruce reveals to Alfred that he has known the Joker's true name all along, discovering it shortly after their first encounter.
-It is also revealed that the Joker's pregnant wife Jeannie is alive, having been taken to Alaska where she now lives with her son as part of a witness protection program.
+It is also revealed that the Joker's pregnant wife Jeannie is alive, having faked her death then taken to Alaska where she now lives with her son as part of a witness protection program.
 Bruce explains that the Joker's name must never be known, because if the world ever found out about his family, it would be national news and they would be targeted, either by the Joker himself or by someone seeking vengeance against the criminal.